-Voices of WIC: "I Will Be Forever Grateful"
+Voices of Hunger: "I Will Be Forever Grateful"

 In 1983, a North Carolina grocery store publicly notified shoppers that it accepted the U.S. Department of Agriculture WIC vouchers.
 (Photo courtesy of National Archives and Records Administration/USDA)